Hopac/Hopac/Docs/Programming.md

 In this section we look at an alternative implementation of storage cells using selective communication.

-As a remainder, here is the abstract signature that we'd like to implement:
+As a reminder, here is the abstract signature that we'd like to implement:

 ```fsharp
 type Cell<'a>